Experiments is a spreadsheet-like experience designed to tune your LLM prompts for production.

 column.

 The next step is to import golden datasets or your request data in Helicone.
-There are four ways:
+There are five ways:

 Add manual inputs